dawsontoth/zwifit/README.md

 ## Minimum Requirements

-1. A Wi-Fi connected iFit® treadmill; those treadmills that use Bluetooth instead of Wi-Fi likely will *not* work
+1. A Wi-Fi/Bluetooth connected iFit® treadmill
 2. Zwift running on your favorite device
 3. A Raspberry Pi ZeroW or 3B running this software (this software works on versions of Mac OS X before Mojave, but our Bluetooth dependency is presently borked on Mojave -- Windows requires an external Bluetooth LE dongle be properly configured).
-4. Know the IP address of your treadmill.
+4. For Wi-Fi connected treadmills: Know the IP address of your treadmill.
 (I recommend reserving this IP in your router so it doesn't change.)
 5. You need to be minimally comfortable with a command line / terminal.
 Or have a nerdy friend!

 Raspberry Pi Zero W: https://www.amazon.com/CanaKit-Raspberry-Wireless-Complete-Starter/dp/B072N3X39J/ref=sr_1_4?ie=UTF8&qid=1546535245&sr=8-4&keywords=raspberry+pi+zero+w